- Ander Al-Shami

 Andrew Daley

 Mr. Daley became a member of the Kentucky Bar in 2015 and joined the Office of the Commonwealth’s Attorney in September 2017.
 He received his Bachelor of Arts in Political Science from Tufts University in Medford, Massachusetts, where he was a three-time letter winner on the varsity football team.
 Mr. Daley graduated with honors in 2015 from the University of Louisville Brandeis School of Law.
 During law school he externed in the Office of the Commonwealth’s Attorney for Jefferson and Bullitt Counties.
 Prior to joining the Office of the Commonwealth’s Attorney, Mr. Daley was an Assistant Commonwealth’s Attorney in Bullitt County.
-He is currently assigned to the Narcotics Unit.
+He is currently Division Chief of Narcotics.

 Scott Drabenstadt